eikek/docspell/website/site/content/docs/query/_index.md

 The field `cat` can be used the same way to search for tag categories.

 # Custom Fields

-Custom fields are implemented via the following syntax:
+Custom fields can be used via the following syntax:

 ```
 f:<field-name><operator><value>